daveclinton/my-personal-site/blog/doing-hard-things.md

 ---
-title: DRAFT - Doing Hard Things Is Where the Bread Is
+title: Doing Hard Things Is Where the Bread Is
 og: img/blog.jpg
 date: 2025-04-15
 ---